RatnaSrivastava16/Build-A-Site/README.md

    - Start the Pomodoro timer (usually a 25-minute work session followed by a 5-minute break).
    - Use the timer to stay focused on individual tasks, ensuring maximum productivity in short bursts.
 6. Measure Productivity
-   - rack your progress with visual charts and graphs that show completed tasks, time spent on tasks, and productivity trends.
+   - Track your progress with visual charts and graphs that show completed tasks, time spent on tasks, and productivity trends.
 7. Review Task History
    - Look at your past tasks and their completion status to analyze your performance over time.
 8. Log Out